bovem/bovem.github.io/content/posts/dsa/time-complexity/index.md

 // Sum of the array: [1 2 3 2 1 1] will be 10
 ```

 If we call the function `arraySum()` twice then the time complexity of the program will be $O(2n)$.
-However, we can generalize it to $O(n)$ because even though the program performs two passes over the array, the growth rate in runtime remains linear with respect to the input size.
+However, we can generalize it to $O(n)$ because even though the program performs two passes over the array, the growth rate in runtime remains linear with respect to its input size.

 ## Quadratic Time Complexity $O(n^2)$
 <p align="center"><img src="Quadratic.drawio.png" alt="Scaling an Algorithm with Quadratic Time Complexity"></p>
 <p align="center"><small>Scaling an Algorithm with Quadratic Time Complexity</small></p>

-Much like linear time complexity, algorithms exhibiting quadratic time complexity experience execution times that are directly proportional to the square of the number of inputs.
+Similar to linear time complexity, algorithms exhibiting quadratic time complexity experience execution times that are directly proportional to the square of the number of inputs.
 These algorithms scale relatively slower (longer execution time) compared to linear time complexity algorithms like $O(n)$, $O(2n)$, etc.

 For example, a program that displays pair combinations of all elements in an array using nested loops.